 “A truck full of supplies for Vidor, TX… here’s the list.
 It’s a lot, so don’t feel like to have to get everything.
 Just do what you can.”

-And then, Justin googled Vidor and the surrounding areas and discovered what it’s known for.
+And then, Justin googled Vidor and discovered what this area is known for.
 Racism.
 Being a haven for the KKK.
 Being intentionally segregated—for decades after the civil right movement.
-Lynchings in the 1990’s.
+Lynchings in the 1990s.

 Justin’s church had just waded into a conversation about racial reconciliation.
-He’d bravely done a sermon series about it, which had prompted a series of heartfelt discussions about how to respond to prejudice.
+He’d done a sermon series about it, which prompted a series of heartfelt discussions about how to respond to prejudice.